free things to do in New York City

 Lecture | Black Maybe: Notes on Black Writing, Aesthetics, and Value

-The re-emergent debates around race and the avant-garde rhyme with, or serve as proxy for, similarly re-emergent debates about the relationship between class and race, on the one hand, and the status of mass media on the other.
+The re-emergent debates around race and the avant-garde rhyme with, or serve as proxy for, similarly more re-emergent debates about the relationship between class and race, on the one hand, and the status of mass media on the other.
 In both sets of arguments the value of experience is at stake, and partisan arguments on all sides tend to re-stage the fundamental terms of the supposed antagonism without either historicizing it or asking what work the idea of an opposition does in the present.
 Whatever the limits of Kenneth Warren’s polemical (and problematic) claim that the conditions for a distinct African American literature have passed, it sounds an important critical call to reconsider the politics of so-called “identity politics” as well as the supposed “politics of form.”
-Speaker Anthony Reed is Associate Professor of English and African American Studies at Yale University.
+Speaker Anthony Reed is Associate Professor of English and African American Studies at Yale University. less

 New York City, NY; NYC